mbrownnycnyc/cka/cka.md

 *

 ### Installing Kubernetes on VMs
-* refer to wsl2.md in this repo for some work I did in that area, however I need to move on now... so I'm goign to use vmware player and
+* refer to wsl2.md in this repo for some work I did in that area, however I need to move on now... so I'm going to use vmware player and build four VMs.

-$nodes = "ubuntu_control" ,"ubuntu_workernode1","ubuntu_workernode2","ubuntu_workernode3"

-* back to the video course
+* "ubuntucontrol" = 192.168.207.10,"ubuntuworkernode1" = 192.168.207.11,"ubuntuworkernode2" = 192.168.207.12,"ubuntuworkernode3" = 192.168.207.13
+  * Onboard as NAT networking type
+  * update local Windows host at `C:\windows\system32\drivers\etc\hosts` for all nodes' IPs
+* after ubuntu 22.02 install, configure as follows:
+  * set each to a static IP within the vmware player established vswitch subnet by creating a netplan config at `/etc/netplan/99_config.yaml`, `sudo netplan try --state /etc/netplan/`, then `sudo netplan apply`
+    ```
+    #it's a yaml, so indents matter
+    network:
+      version: 2
+      renderer: networkd
+      ethernets:
+        ens33:
+          addresses:
+            - 192.168.207.10/24
+          routes:
+            - to: default
+              via: 192.168.207.2
+          nameservers:
+              search: [localdomain]
+              addresses: [192.168.207.2]
+    ```
+  *

 * interface with each VM and install the kube stuff
 ```
 apt update
 sudo apt install -y containerd
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
-echo deb https://api.kubernetes.io kubernetes-xenial main > /etc/apt/sources.list.d/kubernetes.list
+echo -n deb https://api.kubernetes.io kubernetes-xenial main > /etc/apt/sources.list.d/kubernetes.list
+apt update
 apt install -y kubelet kubeadm kubectl
 #disable upgrading of these packages by apt so that you can control what versions you're using:
 apt-mark hold kubelet kubeadm kubectl containerd